 “DO NOT prepare the way the bag tells you,” warns Cogan in the caption.
 Instead, she recommends pouring one tablespoon of olive oil or avocado oil into a skillet, and adding the frozen pasta-imposters (impastas?) directly to the skillet.
 “Sauté it from FROZEN to fresh,” she writes.

 View this post on Instagram

 Every time I post the #glutenfree #vegan Cauliflower Gnocchi from Trader Joe's, my DMs and comments go WILD with questions asking how I prepare it!
 SO here it goes!! 🍝 DO NOT PREPARE THE WAY THE BAG TELLS YOU🍝 Add 1 T Olive or Avocado Oil to a skillet .
 Sauté it from FROZEN to fresh!
 Add salt, pepper, garlic powder (and sauce if you would like)!
 When it is nice and crisp, plate and serve! xx #nobread 🎥 by @inspiredfoody !!

 You can also make Trader Joe’s beloved cauliflower dumplings all the more delicious with a tip from the food blogger behind “Go Eat Your Bread With Joy,” Shanna Mallon.
-If time allows, pop the frozen gnocchi onto a pre-oiled pan and bake at 375 degrees for 20 minutes, she says.
+If time allows, pop the frozen gnocchi onto a pre-oiled pan and roast at 375 degrees for 20 minutes, flip them, then cook for another 20 minutes, she says.
 (Bonus: With this method, you don’t have to stand over the pan and wait patiently for the cauliflower to sizzle.)
 When they look like little golden clouds, they’re ready to eat.